 - Drizzle 40 g honey into the meringue and whip for 10 more seconds before switching to a spatula.

-- Sift the flour again, this time into the bowl of meringue.
-Add it one-third at a time and gently fold the mixture with a spatula to prevent losing too much air.
+- Sift the flour into the batter one-third at a time and gently fold with a spatula to prevent losing too much air.

-- In a small bowl, whisk 30 ml whole milk and 30 ml vegetable oil together.
-Add 2-3 tbsp of the cake mixture to the bowl and whisk them together until combined.
+- In a small bowl, whisk 30 ml whole milk and 30 ml cooking oil together.
+Take 2-3 tbsp of the cake batter and add it to the bowl.
+Whisk them together until incorporated.

 - Pour the batter into the lined cake pan and use a bamboo skewer to draw lines across the surface, moving back and forth in a zigzag motion.
 Do this in both directions 3 times, then drop the pan on the counter to pop any large air bubbles.
 Place on the top shelf of the oven and bake for 1 minute.

 - After one minute, take the cake out and draw lines in both directions again.
 Return to the top shelf and repeat twice more.
-After the third time, move the pan to the middle shelf and bake for 7 minutes.
-Reduce the heat to 160 °C (320 °F) and bake for another 30-40 minutes.
+After the third time, smooth out any lumps and then move the pan to the middle shelf and bake for 7 minutes.
+Reduce the heat to 160 °C (320 °F) and bake for about 30-40 minutes.
+(See note).

-- The castella is done when a pierced skewer comes out clean.
+- Check on it around the 25 minute mark.
+The castella is done when a pierced skewer comes out clean.
 Once baked, drop on the counter to shock and prevent shrinking.
 Cool for a few minutes, then carefully pull it out of the pan.

-- Wrap the whole castella cake with plastic wrap while it's still warm, then place it upside-down in a large airtight container and rest for 24 hours.
-If you live in a hot climate, refrigeration is recommended.
+- Without removing the baking paper, wrap the whole castella cake with plastic wrap while it's still hot/warm, then place it upside-down in a large airtight container and rest for 24 hours.
+If you live in a hot climate, let it cool to room temperature then store it in the fridge.

-- After the resting period is up, unwrap the castella and trim the edges.
+- After 12-24 hours of resting, unwrap the castella and trim the edges.

 - Cut in half, then cut each half into thick slices.
 Use a sharp knife and wipe between each cut for a clean finish.